What To Do First After You Are Arrested For DUI

 Contact a Skilled San Mateo DUI Defense Attorney

 One of the most important steps towards fighting your DUI charges is retaining an experienced and skilled San Mateo DUI Defense Attorney.
 Your DUI lawyer will investigate all angles of your arrest, review any chemical testing, represent you at court and throughout the DUI process, and protect your future while minimizing your consequences.
-At Ahmed & Sukaram, our San Mateo DUI Defense Lawyers are ready to assist you after a DUI.
+At Ahmed & Sukaram, Attorneys at Law, our San Mateo DUI Defense Lawyers are ready to assist you after a DUI.

 Schedule the DMV Hearing